-Basic net loss per share is calculated by dividing net loss by the weighted-average number of shares of common stock outstanding during the period, without consideration for common stock equivalents.
-Diluted net loss per share is calculated by adjusting the weighted-average number of shares outstanding for the dilutive effect of common stock equivalents outstanding for the period, determined using the treasury-stock method.
-For purposes of the diluted net loss per share calculation, stock options and unvested restricted stock and restricted stock contingently issuable upon achievement of certain market conditions are considered to be common stock equivalents, but have been excluded from the calculation of diluted net loss per share, as their effect would be anti-dilutive for all periods presented.
-Therefore, basic and diluted net loss per share applicable to common stockholders was the same for all periods presented.
+Basic net loss per share is calculated by dividing net loss attributable to common stockholders by the weighted-average number of shares of common stock outstanding during the period, without consideration for common stock equivalents.
+In 2022, accretion of the carrying amount of the Company's Series A redeemable convertible preferred stock to its redemption amount was treated as a deemed dividend to the preferred stockholders and increased the amount of the net loss attributable to common stockholders.

+Diluted net loss per share is calculated by adjusting the weighted-average number of shares outstanding for the dilutive effect of common stock equivalents that were outstanding during the period, determined using either the if-converted method (for its Series A redeemable, convertible preferred stock) or the treasury-stock method.
+For purposes of the diluted net loss per share calculation, stock options and unvested restricted stock, restricted stock contingently issuable upon achievement of certain market conditions, the Series A redeemable convertible preferred stock and the warrants issued with Series A redeemable convertible preferred stock are considered to be common stock equivalents but have been excluded from the calculation of diluted net loss per share, as their effect would be anti-dilutive for all periods presented.
+In periods in which the Company recognizes gains due to changes in the fair value of its warrant liability, the Company will further assess whether the effect of adjusting its computation of diluted net loss per share to include the potential common shares and reverse the gain associated with the warrant would result in a more diluted net loss per share, and modify the computation if necessary.
+Because all common stock equivalents were excluded from the calculation of diluted net loss per share, basic and diluted net loss per share applicable to common stockholders were the same for all periods presented.